gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Signals-backlog-view-gij-cloud.md

     <i>Right click <a href='https://www.youtube.com/watch?v=nxp_D7UuVU8'><b>here</b></a> to open this video in a new browser tab for more viewing options.</i>
 </div>

 Backlog View tracks work progress and highlights items needing attention.
+This page explains how to use Backlog View to monitor sprints and identify risks.

 &nbsp;

-### Introduction
+### Overview

-Backlog View helps identify work risks before missed deadlines.
-It organizes issues into sprints for easy tracking.
+Backlog View helps you identify work risks before deadlines pass.
+The view organizes issues into sprints for easy tracking.

 Use Backlog View to: